 Sometime when a visitor to your website gets an error message, for example 400 (Bad request), 403 (Forbidden), or 500 (Internal server error), they will be seeing the default error pages.
 But if you want you can easily customize these pages using cPanel’s error pages option.
-Here in this help section we are going to discuss about how to create custom error page in cPanel shared hosting account.
+Here in this help section we are going to discuss about how to create custom error page in your web hosting account.

 Creating a Custom Error page in cPanel

 Locate Advanced section in cPanel and click error pages.

 You may have multiple domain name under one cPanel account, select the one for which you want to create custom error pages from the Managing menu.

 Here on this step you will find the list of most common errors, hit the one you are planning to design a customized error page for.
 The available options to choose from are 400 (Bad request), 401 (Authorization required), 403 (Forbidden), 404 (Not found) etc. Hit show all HTTP code if you want to see additional error codes.
 Hit the option you want to edit.
 Here I am going to select 404 error code.

 Once you hit your desired option you will be landed on editor page.
 You can type HTML program in the text box given or just insert redefined tags if you wish.